GaloyMoney/blink-mobile/README.md

 This repository is the mobile application of Galoy.
 It is build with [React Native](https://reactnative.dev/), and compatible on iOS and Android.

 ## Start
+Prerequisite -- Follow the instruction [getting started](https://reactnative.dev/docs/getting-started) to have the correct setup.
+Clone into the project
+cd into the directory
+type `yarn install`
 type `react-native run-ios` or `react-native run-android` to run locally.
-Follow the instruction [getting started](https://reactnative.dev/docs/getting-started) to have the correct setup.

 The app is built and push on Play Store / Android Store on demand with CircleCI.